f4b6a3/uuid-creator/README.md

 There are two types of name-based UUIDs: MD5 and SHA-1.
 The MD5 is registered as version 3.
 And the SHA-1 is registered as version 5.

-Two parameters are needed to generate a name-based UUID: a name space and a name.
+Two arguments are needed to generate a name-based UUID: a name space and a name.

-The name space is a UUID object.
-But a string may be passed as argument.
-The factory converts it to UUID.
-The name space is optional.
+The name space is an optional UUID argument.

-The name in the standard is an array of bytes.
-But a string may also be passed as argument.
+The name argument may be a string or a byte array.

 ### Random

 The random-based factory uses `java.security.SecureRandom`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/security/SecureRandom.html) to get 'cryptographic quality random' numbers as the standard requires.

-This library also provides a factory that uses a fast random number generator.
-The default fast RNG used is  `Xorshift128Plus`[<sup>&#x2197;</sup>](https://en.wikipedia.org/wiki/Xorshift), that is used by the main web browsers.
-Other generators of the `Xorshift` family are also provided.

-If the `SecureRandom` and the `Xorshift128Plus` are not desired, any other RNG can be passed as parameter to the factory, since it extends the class `java.util.Random`.
+If the default `SecureRandom` is not desired, any instance of `java.util.Random` can be passed as parameter to the factory.

 Fluent interface
 ------------------------------------------------------